FixelAlgorithmsTeam/fixel/_posts/2019-11-27-fixel-edgehancer-3-user-guide.md

 This version adds the following features:

  *	Edge Preserving Engine
-	The new engine is built on a global approach to image sharpening (As opposed to *Local Filters*) which reduce the artifacts and halos which are common in sharpening.
+	The new engine is built on a *Local Edge Preserving Filter* which combines speed and quality.
+It assists in reducing the artifacts and halos which are common in sharpening.
 	The new engine gives the user the ability to push farther the sharpening level for *Halos Free* stunning results.
  *	HTML Based UI
 	New UI for optimized and intuitive workflow build around *Adobe Photoshop*'s HTML Panel technology.
 	Unlike classic Plug In's [Fixel EdgeHancer 3][98] can be used as a side panel with the image always available for peaking, zooming and panning.
+	The new UI also adds 3 user adjustable presets to allow user have more efficient workflow.

 This user guide present [Fixel EdgeHancer 3][98] to the user with simple guidelines on how to use properly to achieve optimal results.

-{% include note.html content="The new UI Technology requires Adobe Photoshop CC 2015 and above.
+{% include note.html content="The new UI Technology requires Adobe Photoshop CC 2015.5 and above.
 For CS6 compatibility the user should use [Fixel EdgeHancer 2][02]." %}

 ## Installation
 The installation is automated using the Windows and macOS installers.